2025 Asia Cup: Handshake-gate

-During the coin toss of the group stage match between India and Pakistan, both captains refrained from shaking hands, reportedly on the advice of the match referee Andy Pycroft.
-After the conclusion of the game, the Indian players walked off without exchanging handshakes with the Pakistani side.
-Pakistan's head coach Mike Hesson expressed disappointment, while the PCB lodged a formal protest against Pycroft and later suspended its operations director Usman Wahla over the handling of the episode.
+The tournament was noted for a controversy dubbed “handshake-gate,” which arose during the coin toss of the group-stage match between India and Pakistan, when both captains refrained from shaking hands, reportedly on the advice of match referee Andy Pycroft.
+Following the conclusion of the match, the Indian players left the field without exchanging handshakes with the Pakistani team.
+A similar situation occurred during the Super Four match and the final match.
+After the incident during group stage match with India, Pakistan's head coach Mike Hesson expressed disappointment, while the PCB lodged a formal protest against Pycroft and later suspended its operations director Usman Wahla over the handling of the episode.
 PCB's demand for the removal of Pycroft from the remainder of the tournament was rejected by the International Cricket Council (ICC).
 The subsequent group stage match between Pakistan and the United Arab Emirates was delayed by an hour amid uncertainty over Pakistan's further participation in the tournament, but eventually went ahead after the PCB claimed that Pycroft had apologised for the "miscommunication", while the ICC confirmed he would continue as match referee.